kit-data-manager/pit-service/README.md

 user@localhost:/home/user/pit-service$
 ```

-The Gradle wrapper will now take care of downloading the configured version of Gradle, checking out all required libraries, build these
-libraries and finally build the pit-service microservice itself.
-As a result, a fat jar containing the entire service is created at 'build/jars/pit-service.jar'.
+The Gradle wrapper will now take care of downloading the configured version of Gradle and finally build the pit-service microservice.
+As a result, a jar file containing the entire service is created at 'build/libs/pit-service-$(version).jar'.

 ## How to start